rust-lang/book/nostarch/chapter06.md

 let loopback = IpAddr::V6(String::from("::1"));
 ```

-We attach data to each variant of the enum directly, no need for an extra
+We attach data to each variant of the enum directly, so there is no need for an
-struct.
+extra struct.

-There's another advantage to using an enum over a struct: each variant can
+There’s another advantage to using an enum rather than a struct: each variant
-store *different kinds* of data.
-Version four type IP addresses will always
+can have different types and amounts of associated data.
+Version four type IP
-have four numeric components that will have values between 0 and 255.
-If we
+addresses will always have four numeric components that will have values
-wanted to store `V4` addresses as four `u8`s but still express `V6` addresses
+between 0 and 255.
+If we wanted to store `V4` addresses as four `u8` values but
-as `String`s, we wouldn't be able to with a `struct`.
-Enums handle this case
+still express `V6` addresses as one `String` value, we wouldn’t be able to with
-with ease:
+a struct.
+Enums handle this case with ease:

 ```rust
 enum IpAddr {